Basements

 4. Housing and hiding our mechanicals — It’s what’s on the inside of walls that counts, too.
 You’ll need wiring, plumbing, and HVAC routed correctly for your modern finished basement idea to become a reality.
 The less conspicuous we can make these elements, the more “finished” your basement will look and feel.

-Finished basement ceiling ideas
+Modern finished basement ceiling ideas

 Many of those same mechanicals we just talked about have to run through the ceiling, too.
 If you favor a more industrial or nautical look (like that of the cabin of an ocean liner), painting the overhead joists and beams may suffice.

-Finished basement flooring ideas
+Modern finished basement flooring ideas

 Whatever finished basement flooring idea you have in mind, a moisture-resistant material should be a top consideration — because raised humidity and flood risk just come with the underground territory.
 Thankfully, basement flooring material options are numerous and varied.
 Here are some of our favorites: